Xuefeng-Zhu/javascript-stars/README.md

 ## Scroll
 * [steady.js](https://github.com/WPOTools/steady.js) - A module to do some logic on the `onscroll` event without performance regressions in a @media-query like conditions.
-* [Parallax-ImageScroll](https://github.com/pederan/Parallax-ImageScroll) - JQuery and amd compatible plugin to create a parallax effect as seen at spotify.com
+* [waypoints](https://github.com/imakewebthings/waypoints) - Waypoints is a library that makes it easy to execute a function whenever you scroll to an element.
 * [scrollReveal.js](https://github.com/julianlloyd/scrollReveal.js) - Easily reveal elements as they enter the viewport
-* [waypoints](https://github.com/imakewebthings/waypoints) - Waypoints is a library that makes it easy to execute a function whenever you scroll to an element.
+* [WOW](https://github.com/matthieua/WOW) - Reveal CSS animation as you scroll down a page
 * [ScrollMagic](https://github.com/janpaepke/ScrollMagic) - The javascript library for magical scroll interactions
-* [perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar) - Minimalistic but perfect custom scrollbar plugin
-* [WOW](https://github.com/matthieua/WOW) - Reveal CSS animation as you scroll down a page
+* [space.js](https://github.com/gopatrik/space.js) - A HTML-driven JavaScript-library for narrative 3D-scrolling.
 * [scrollup](https://github.com/markgoodyear/scrollup) - A jQuery plugin to create a customisable 'Scroll to top' feature that will work with any website
-* [space.js](https://github.com/gopatrik/space.js) - A HTML-driven JavaScript-library for narrative 3D-scrolling.
+* [Parallax-ImageScroll](https://github.com/pederan/Parallax-ImageScroll) - JQuery and amd compatible plugin to create a parallax effect as seen at spotify.com

 ## Test
 * [jest](https://github.com/facebook/jest) - Painless JavaScript Unit Testing built on top of the Jasmine test framework